What to Know Before Buying a Used Electric Car

 Warranties aren’t the only things that might not transfer past the first buyer, at least not for free.
 Free DC fast charging (limited by kilowatt-hours or years), for example, typically starts and ends with the original buyer.

-Also note that the wireless updatability pioneered by Tesla and adopted by many other automakers, especially in electric models, has an arguable downside: It allows manufacturers to shift toward subscriptions rather than one-time payment for features.
-Tesla has done so with Autopilot, to give one example, so owners keep on paying month after month.
+Also note that the wireless updatability pioneered by Tesla and adopted by many other automakers, especially in electric models, has an arguable downside: It allows manufacturers to offer subscriptions in addition to one-time payment for features.
+Tesla has done so with Full Self Driving, to give one example, so some owners may keep on paying month after month.
 This opens the door for confusion at best and unscrupulous sales practices at worst.
 If you’re buying a used EV, and especially a Tesla, make sure you know what you’re getting for the purchase price — and what you’re not.
 The vehicle you test drive could behave very differently once money has changed hands.

 Related Video: